• Skip to primary navigation

 Can I use dry active yeast?

-A close-up photo of cinnamon rolls in a ceramic baking dish topped with cream cheese frosting.
+Cinnamon rolls in a ceramic baking dish covered with icing without cream cheese.

 Let cinnamon rolls cool to room temperature, then transfer to an airtight container and store at room temperature for 2-3 days, or in the fridge for 5-6 days.

-For best results, make sure to store the frosting and the rolls separately, and combined them right before serving.
+For best results, make sure to store the frosting and the rolls separately, and combine them right before serving.

 More Eggless Desserts